Rock 'n' Roll Las Vegas Marathon: Course

 From 1967 to 2004 the marathon course was located on several different routes within Clark County, but outside of downtown Las Vegas.

 In 1983, Al Boka inaugurated a course that started on State Route 160, high in the Spring Mountains west of Las Vegas on the road to Pahrump, and descended approximately 2,900 feet (883.9m) into the valley, finishing at the Renaissance Center located at the corner of East Tropicana and Eastern Avenues.

 The 1986 marathon course was changed to a smaller, 700-foot (213.36m) vertical drop.
 The new route headed north on State Route 604 from Jean NV, paralleling Interstate 15 much of the way, to its finish point at Sunset Park.

 In 2005, the race course was moved from suburban Clark County to the Las Vegas "Strip" and partially in the city of Las Vegas.
 The loop course between 2005 and 2008 began and finished at Mandalay Bay Resort and Casino.
 After heading north on Las Vegas Boulevard (The Strip), to the Fremont Street Experience and the Downtown area, the course meandered further northwest of the city and ultimately looped back to the west before reaching Mandalay Bay's parking lot at the finish.
 The Half Marathon Course remained along the Strip.

 In its most recent iteration, the full marathon began on Las Vegas Boulevard heading north through the Downtown casino area, proceeded further to the northwest, turns around and finished again on the strip near the Mirage and Venetian Casinos.

 The event was not held in 2020 or 2021 because of the COVID-19 pandemic.
 It was announced in February, 2021 that Competitor group would be next hold their Las Vegas events on February 26 and 27, 2022.
 The decision was made to move the event due to the increasing difficulty of scheduling closures of the Las Vegas Boulevard that didn't conflict with sporting events involving the Vegas Golden Knights at T-Mobile Arena or the Las Vegas Raiders at Allegiant Stadium.

-Furthermore, Competitor announced that the Rock 'n Roll Las Vegas event would no longer offer the full marathon distance, due to poor feedback on the event from prior participants.
-Competitor will instead offer the half-marathon distance, 10 km and 5 km races.
+Beginning in 2022, the Rock 'n Roll Las Vegas event stopped offering the full marathon distance, due to poor feedback on the event from prior participants.
+The race weekend now consists of the half-marathon distance, 10 km and 5 km races.